-As if in response to his tumultuous scream, the numbers flooding his vision had vanished and been replaced by an unfamiliar sight.
+As if in response to his tumultuous scream, the sea of numbers flooding his vision vanished and was replaced by an unfamiliar sight.

 Growl!

-The walls were made of pristine stone, and the floor gleamed with polished wooden planks.
+The walls were made of pristine stone, and the floor from polished wooden planks.
 Above, a crystal chandelier hung from the ceiling.

 Seojin closed his eyes and calmed his breathing.

-Just as he expected, he was back standing under a street lamp beside the crosswalk when he opened his eyes.
+Just as he expected, he found himself standing back under a street lamp right before the crosswalk, outside the convenience store.

-Then again, a familiar sensation hit his nose— a nosebleed!
-He did what he had done earlier, raising his chin to stop the blood from flowing.
+Then again, a familiar tingling sensation hit his nose— a nosebleed.
+He did what he had done earlier, raising his chin to stop the blood from flowing, then pinched his nose.

-Seojin spat a frothy blood off the road, then wiped his nose with the back of his palm.
+Seojin spat a frothy red blood off the road and wiped his nose with his collar.

 Deciding to head back, he walked through the pedestrian crossing.
 His house was only about 700 meters away, so it would be approximately 7 to 8 minutes to walk back home.